Krillian111/upgraded-palm-tree/README.md

 - Assuming the standard use case for this request is rendering the Services view, we can directly limit the columns fetched from the database to not "overfetch".
+- Filtering
+  - Query parameter `filter` is passed to the where clause to match with the name if it is present
+  - Added index to `name` column to speed up the matching.
+This is not always a no-brainer as it slows insert performance but with the given UI, the frequency of such queries should be relatively high compared to the inserts.
+  - As the user input gets passed to our SQL query, we could think about specifying and enforcing a maximum length, especially if the column has a max width anyway.
+This would avoid passing unnecessary long strings to the database.

 ### Data modeling - General